 After you install this extension, there is nothing more that you need to do.
 As you can see in the screenshot below, the extension pop-up does not show any additional settings other than Enabling or Disabling the protection.
 This means that you need to worry nothing about this and just let the cloud service do all the work.

-Let us know if you decide to install the Windows Defender Browser Protection browser extension for Chrome.
-Firefox users may expect to see this extension for the browser soon.
+Let us know if you decide to install the Microsoft Defender Browser Protection browser extension for Edge or Chrome.

-Now take a look at Windows Defender Application Guard Extension for Chrome & Firefox.
+Now take a look at Windows Defender Application Guard Extension for Chrome, Edge & Firefox.